Do you need to protect

 Although most people would call it a “spider spray”, it’s really a professional spider treatment.
 What do we do?

-Of course, spiders are always present outdoors… there’s nothing you can do about that.
-But there are several things you can do, to stop them moving indoors.
+Spider control isn’t always about spraying spiders, there are always some actions you can take to prevent spiders becoming a problem in the first place.
+Spiders are always present outdoors… there’s nothing you can do about that.
+But there are several things you can do, to stop them moving indoors…

 A general pest treatment will also help keep spider numbers down – if there’s no food for the spiders, there’s no reason to hang around your place!